• Products

 You must be a project administrator or Jira administrator to edit or create an SLA.
 When you first add a priority to a goal, the All matching priorities field will change to All remaining priorities.
 This field will always be matched last within a list of priorities and will always match with issues based on the parent JQL expression after all other priorities have been checked.

-1. From your service project, select Project settings, then SLAs.
+1. From your service project, select Project settings then Request management, then SLAs.
 All existing SLAs are displayed here.

 2. Navigate to an existing SLA and select Edit.